Caring for caregivers: Support services and policy changes

 - Careforth Coaching: UnitedHealthcare’s collaboration with Careforth provides one-on-one coaching for caregivers, giving them tailored advice and emotional support.
 Surveys show that caregivers who use these services report increased confidence and reduced burnout, a testament to the success of these programs.

-Community & State has teamed up with AARP Foundation to alleviate some of the burdens caregivers face by introducing the AARP Foundation Paid4Care hub, designed to provide information on how to receive financial support.
+- AARP Collaboration: UnitedHealthcare has also teamed up with AARP to offer a platform that provides caregivers with a wealth of resources, helping them navigate the complexities of caregiving with greater ease.5 Community & State has teamed up with AARP Foundation to alleviate some of the burdens caregivers face by introducing the AARP Foundation Paid4Care hub, designed to provide information on how to receive financial support.

 Necessary policy changes